-- 1. Stormwater does not increase inundation in areas beyond the public right-of-way, project property, or easement - 2.
-Stormwater does not increase inundation of storm drainage networks, channels, and roadways beyond design capacity - 3.
-Maximum increase of 1D Water Surface Elevation must round to 0.0 feet (<0.05 ft) measured along the hydraulic cross-section - 4.
-Maximum increase of 2D Water Surface Elevations must round to 0.3 feet (<0.35 ft) measured at each computation cell - 5.
-Maximum increase in hydrologic peak discharge must be <0.5 percent measured at computation nodes (sub-basins, junctions, reaches, reservoirs, etc.).
+- Stormwater does not increase inundation in areas beyond the public right of way, project property, or easement - Stormwater does not increase inundation of storm drainage networks, channels, and roadways beyond design capacity - Maximum increase of one-dimensional (1D) Water Surface Elevation (WSEL) must round to 0.0 feet (<0.05 feet) measured along the hydraulic cross-section - Maximum increase of two-dimensional (2D) Water Surface Elevations (WSEL) must round to 0.3 feet (<0.35 feet) measured at each computation cell - Maximum increase in hydrologic peak discharge must be less than 0.5 percent measured at computation nodes (sub-basins, junctions, reaches, reservoirs, etc.).
 This discharge restriction does not apply to a 2D overland analysis.

 If negative impacts are identified, mitigation measures may be utilized to alleviate such impacts.
-Projects with design level mitigation measures already identified may be included in the Regional Flood Plan and could be finalized at a later stage to conform to the "No Negative Impact" requirements prior to funding or execution of a project.

-Furthermore, the RFPG has flexibility to consider and accept additional "negative impact" for requirements 1 through 5 based on engineer's professional judgment and analysis given any affected stakeholders are informed and accept the impacts.
+Projects with design level mitigation measures already identified may be included in the regional flood plan and could be finalized at a later stage to conform to the "No Negative Impact" requirements prior to funding or execution of a project.
+Furthermore, the Trinity RFPG has flexibility to consider and accept additional "negative impact" for requirements one through five based on engineer's professional judgment and analysis given any affected stakeholders are informed and accept the impacts.
 This should be well-documented and consistent across the entire region.
-However, flexibility regarding negative impact remains subject to TWDB review.
+Flexibility regarding negative impact remains subject to Trinity RFPG review.

-A comparative assessment of pre- and post-project conditions for the 1% annual chance event (100-year flood) was performed for each potentially feasible FMP based on their associated hydrologic and hydraulic models.
-The floodplain boundary extents, resulting water surface elevations, and peak discharge values were compared at pertinent locations to determine if the FMP conforms to the no negative impacts requirements.
+A comparative assessment of pre- and post-project conditions for the 1-percent ACE (100-year flood) was performed for each potentially feasible FMP based on their associated H&H models.
+The floodplain boundary extents, resulting WSEL, and peak discharge values were compared at pertinent locations to determine if the FMP conforms to the no negative impacts requirements.
 This comparative assessment was performed for the entire zone of influence of the FMP.

-A general description of the scope of work and a summary of the expected benefits and impacts of the proposed improvements for each potentially feasible FMP is provided in Appendix 5.3.
-This appendix also provides a summary of the comparative assessment of hydrologic and hydraulic parameters and the final determination of no negative impacts for each FMP.
-Based on this evaluation, it was determined that seven (7) potentially feasible FMPs conform to the no negative impact requirements (see Table 5.2).
-However, six (6) FMPs that do not strictly comply with these requirements were still considered by the RFPG as not having adverse impacts due to various justified conditions and based on engineer's professional judgment.
-These particular cases are explained as appropriate in the project descriptions included in Appendix 5.3 and are identified in Table 5.2.
+A general description of the scope of work and a summary of the expected benefits and impacts of the proposed improvements for each potentially feasible FMP is provided in Appendix F. This appendix also provides a summary of the comparative assessment of H&H parameters and the final determination of no negative impacts for each FMP.
+Based on this evaluation, it was determined that seven potentially feasible FMPs conform to the no negative impact requirements (see Table 5.2).
+However, six FMPs that do not strictly comply with these requirements were still considered by the Trinity RFPG as not having adverse impacts due to various justified conditions and based on engineer's professional judgment.
+These particular cases are explained as appropriate in the project descriptions included in Appendix F and are identified in Table 5.2.
 The remaining 26 potential FMPs did not have sufficient data available to perform the no negative impacts assessment at the time of this draft report.
-These FMPs may still be considered for recommendation as part of the Draft RFP when data becomes available.
+These FMPs may still be considered for recommendation as part of the draft regional flood plan when data becomes available.